 How do you find working at PayPay compared to your time at a financial institution?

-While PayPay offers us flexible work styles, such as flextime without core hours and WFA (Work From Anywhere), I believe that we are expected to have a high awareness of work output.
+While PayPay offers us flexible work styles, such as flextime without core hours and WFA (Work From Anywhere At Anytime), I believe that we are expected to have a high awareness of work output.

 Also, when I was at a financial institution, I often socialized with people at the company outside of work, like going out for drinks after work, but I feel that it is difficult to build such relationships when we work from home.
 Having said that, I don’t take this as a negative and I’m beginning to enrich my personal life without depending on the work environment.